-Small and medium-sized enterprises (SMEs) play a major role in the UK economy, collectively generating close to half of the UK’s private sector turnover.
+Small- and medium-sized enterprises (SMEs) play a major role in the UK economy, collectively generating close to half of the UK’s private sector turnover.
 But banks are missing out on the chance to provide this key economic segment with a broad range of services that add up to a substantial amount of revenue.
-In fact, the findings of Accenture’s recent report “SME Banking 2020 – Changing the conversation (and capturing the rewards)”, show that banks could be missing out on a total revenue opportunity of £8.5 billion between now and 2020.
+In fact, the findings of our recent report, “SME Banking 2020 – Changing the conversation (and capturing the rewards)”, show that banks could be missing out on a total revenue opportunity of £8.5 billion between now and 2020.

 Our report surveyed 1,000 UK SMEs about their perceptions of their bank.
 This included SMEs’ assessments of the relevance of the products and services their banks offer them today.
 What this revealed was a clear call for banks to develop propositions tailored to SMEs’ needs, not necessarily just focusing on the traditional banking products and services.
 Doing so could position them as ‘go –to’ service providers and be rewarded accordingly.

 Today, 58% of UK SMEs choose their bank according to cost and 56% make their choice based on consideration of overall service quality.
 But only 4% chose their bank for the value-added services it offers to help improve business performance, customer service and sales.
 That’s not to say that SMEs are dissatisfied with their current banking arrangements – 63% of them are happy with their main bank and one in five said that there was nothing that their bank could do to enhance their satisfaction.